wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-storage.md

 ## Cosmos DB (NoSQL)

-Cosmos DB (originally Document DB) is a globally distributed and elastically scalable document database.
+Cosmos DB (originally Document DB) is a globally distributed and elastically scalable <strong>document database</strong> supporting MongoDB and graph database Gremlin.

 <a target="_blank" href="https://www.wikiwand.com/en/PACELC_theorem">According to Wikipedia</a>, Cosmos DB's <a target="_blank" href="https://docs.microsoft.com/en-us/azure/cosmos-db/consistency-levels">consistency levels</a> are based on <a target="_blank" href="https://www.wikiwand.com/en/PACELC_theorem">"P+A and E+L" theorem</a>, similar to AWS DynamoDB and Cassandra:

-> "Cosmos DB supports five tunable consistency levels that allow for tradeoffs between C/A during P, and L/C during E. Cosmos DB never violates the specified consistency level, so it’s formally CP."

 Before a write operation is acknowledged to the client, data is durably committed by a quorum or replicas within the region that accepts the write operations: